cryptoneth/Allora/README.md

-## Allora Worker x Reputer This modify with compatible CPU mode, but you can setup for your handling!!!
+## Allora Worker x Reputer as modify with compatible CPU mode, but you can setup with your handle!!!

-## 1. Clone the code from this repository
+## 1. Cloning code from this repository

 ```bash
 git clone https://github.com/arcxteam/allora-cpu.git